w3c/png/tools.md

 Maintained at [image-rs/fdeflate](https://github.com/image-rs/fdeflate).

-Pure Rust library for **deflate**, tuned specificlly for PNG images.
+Pure Rust library for **deflate**, tuned specifically for PNG images.
 Used by `image-png` but usable stand-alone, too.

 ### lodepng